Tropea McMillan logo

 How does the CWA affect photoprocessing waste management?

-On Behalf of | Nov 29, 2023 | Environmental Law
+by | Nov 29, 2023 | Environmental Law

 Many hospitals and clinics use X-rays and other radiographic techniques that involve photographic processing.
 Despite the rise of digital imaging, some of these facilities continue to use traditional film-based methods.
 This activity unfortunately results in photoprocessing waste.